 Well... to be honest, I take my whiskey neat.

-BC Touring Council's 2015 Touring Artist of the Year
+BC Touring Council's 2015 Artist of the Year

 Canadian pianist Sarah Hagen has performed in concert halls and has been heard on broadcasts throughout North America and Europe.
-Awarded as the British Columbia Touring Council’s 2015 Touring Artist of the Year, and mentioned by The Guardian (Charlottetown) as the Best Classical Performance of 2014, her interpretations have been described as “outstandingly inventive" [University of Waterloo Gazette], ”played flawlessly” [ReviewVancouver] and “with great sensitivity and heart.”
+Awarded as Ontario Contact's 2017 Artist of the Year and the British Columbia Touring Council’s 2015 Artist of the Year, and mentioned by The Guardian (Charlottetown) as the Best Classical Performance of 2014, her interpretations have been described as “outstandingly inventive" [University of Waterloo Gazette], ”played flawlessly” [ReviewVancouver] and “with great sensitivity and heart.”
 [Vernon Morning Star]

 A visionary and an idealist, Sarah presents conceptually innovative performances, involving photography, dance and spoken word.
 She is Artistic Director for Pro'ject Sound, a performance project involving live piano with large-scale projected images.
 Her collaboration “Exultation” with Canadian Slam Poetry Champion Brendan McLeod explores Rachmaninoff’scomplete Opus 32 Preludes through poetry and storytelling, and premiered to critical acclaim in February 2017.